 Physically disabled children experienced many forms of educational inequality between 1944-1970.
 One of the most common concerns raised by individuals was the difficulty of securing a place in a mainstream school.
 The 1944 Education Act had recognised in law that disabled children should be educated in mainstream schools.
 However, a desire to protect the perceived intellectual needs of ‘normal’ children meant the Act also sanctioned the ‘deselection’ of disabled children from mainstream schools.
 Undermining its own objective for integration, the 1944 Act only enabled children to be sent to a mainstream school only as far as it was considered ‘practicable’ and in cases where their disability was not considered ‘serious’.
-Guidance on the Act issued in 1945 further stated that children may be educated in mainstream schools only if ‘his presence is not detrimental to the interests of other peoples’.
+Guidance on the Act issued in 1945 further stated that children may be educated in mainstream schools only if ‘his presence is not detrimental to the interests of other pupils’.
 This was a power used widely by Local Education Authority (LEA) staff to exclude children from mainstream schools.
 This was perhaps because the Board of Education saw teachers as crucial in identifying children with disabilities.
 It was argued that ‘the success of ascertainment rests largely on their shoulders’ as most disabilities would not be found until children started school as ‘Teachers have far closer and more continuous opportunities for detecting the presence of physical or mental disabilities among their children than anyone else’.

 In this period devoid of disability discrimination legislation, parents could secure a mainstream education through informal, creative arrangements made with schools.
 These negotiations often relied on children, whether as young carers or educators in their own right.
 This is best illustrated through the case of Barry and his brother, Dennis.
 Barry was interviewed alone, on 9 May 2005 as part of a project titled: 'Speaking for ourselves: an oral history of people with cerebral palsy'.